Frequently Asked Questions – Ramblewood Animal Hospital

 How often should I bathe my dog?

-A: Weekly or every other week with an oatmeal-based shampoo, unless your vet advises otherwise.
+A: Every other week with an oatmeal-based shampoo, unless your vet advises otherwise.

 How often should I clean my dog’s ears?